 It finally happened.
 After what felt like months of waiting, Kyle and I finally got to take home our new golden retriever puppy last week.
 Her name is Nala, and she’s the most precious thing I’ve ever laid eyes on.
 Seriously, whoever said you can’t buy happiness forgot about puppies.
-It’s been tough living so far from family and friends in Columbia, and she’s just the little companion I needed.
-We’ve had her for a little over a week now, and I already can’t imagine life without our Nala girl.
-She’s half American Golden and half English Golden, and she’s playful, sweet, and ridiculously smart.
-Nala can already fetch, sit, lay down, and go potty in the right place.
-Yep, we got a good one.
+It’s been really tough living so far from family and friends in Columbia, and she’s just the little companion I needed.
+Nala is half American Golden and half English Golden, and she’s playful, sweet, and ridiculously smart.
+She can already fetch, sit, lay down, and go potty in the right place.
+Maybe we got lucky, but ugh, she’s perfect.

-Nala’s only 8 weeks old, and she’s already over 10 pounds, which is large for a new golden retriever puppy.
+Nala’s only 8 weeks old, and she’s already over 10 pounds, which is pretty big for a new golden retriever puppy.
 What can I say?
-She likes to eat… just like her mama.
-Since she grows by the minute, we asked the fabulous Catherine Rhodes to take some family photos for us during our first week together.
-Kyle and I are going to be that crazy couple who has 50 pictures of their dog (and no one else) on display all over the house– and we’re totally okay with it.
+She likes to eat, just like her mama.
+Since she grows by the minute, I asked my friend Catherine Rhodes to take some family photos for us during our first week together.
+Kyle and I are going to be that crazy couple who has 50 pictures of their dog and no one else on display all over the house– and we’re totally okay with it.
 Keep reading for our outfit details (I seriously love this monogrammed pullover and want one in every color), plus all of our most trusted golden retriever puppy care resources.